loopwerk/loopwerk.io/content/articles/2025-06-25-liquid-disappointment.md

 Apple is creating all these problems while trying to fix a problem that simply didn't exist.

-> Liquid Glass and the general implementation of it will not meaningfully change during the beta phase of the "26" release cycle.
+> "Liquid Glass and the general implementation of it will not meaningfully change during the beta phase of the "26" release cycle.
 They're not going to backtrack.
-And they're not going to address long-standing concerns all of a sudden.
+And they're not going to address long-standing concerns all of a sudden."

 I'm afraid that Louie is right.
 I also don't think Apple's going to backtrack these changes, because the people in charge have no taste, no sense of usability, and simply don't care about all the problems this new design brings.
 We're going to be stuck with this look and feel for the next decade, and there's no way we can all stay on iOS 18 for ten years.

-> Larger companies may take a hard look at whether it makes sense to have native apps at all versus just web apps.
+> "Larger companies may take a hard look at whether it makes sense to have native apps at all versus just web apps.
 With so much eroded goodwill and Apple profiting immense amounts from third party developers, larger companies may reasonably question the benefit.
 I think they'd be right to do so.
-The web's capabilities likely cover a lot of use cases that many apps need.
+The web's capabilities likely cover a lot of use cases that many apps need."

 Oh, not just larger companies, believe me.
 I think it's the smaller devs that are especially fed up, can't keep up with all the changes, and their disappointment with Liquid Glass will have a much bigger impact on these sort of decisions when compared to a large company.

-> It'd be nice if they were knocked off their pedestal, because I think they're better when they're trying to outdo someone else rather than themselves.
+> "It'd be nice if they were knocked off their pedestal, because I think they're better when they're trying to outdo someone else rather than themselves."

 I became a fan of Apple when they were the underdog, when they had something to prove, and made products and software that were miles ahead of the competition.
 When they cared about users, developers, and design.
 When their Human Interface Guidelines were celebrated.